MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 Also known as the MonetDB Client component contains a library which forms the basis for communicating with the MonetDB server components, and some interface programs that use this library to communicate with the server.
+Additionally, this component contains modules for some other languages (Python, Perl, PHP, Ruby) to enable communication with the server from programs written in those languages.
+The Python and Ruby modules can be built separately; the PHP module does not need to be built.
 This component is required.

-MonetDB4
+monetdb4
 --------

 The deprecated (but still used) database server MonetDB4 Server.
 This